OriginProtocol/origin/origin-docs/source/includes/resources/marketplace.md

 ## getNotifications

-Each Notification corresponds to a state change of a Purchase.
-Notifications are currently generated for each of the following purchase stages:
+Each Notification corresponds to the status of a Listing.
+Notifications are currently generated for each of the following Listing statuses:

 - ListingCreated
 - ListingUpdated